 Don’t get me wrong: I’m not scared of flying or traveling!
 It’s awesome, I love it.
 But when my wife and I planned our first long-distance flight with our son, it still freaked me out a bit.
 So let’s take a look at what we learned so far…

 Although you and your kid may not be used to flying long-haul, remember the airlines have been jetting children through the skies for decades.
-They want all their passengers to have a good flight, so will do their best to help you with your little ones.
+Whether you are traveling to Italy for a tour of Pompeii or to Mexico for a beach trip, they want all their passengers to have a good flight, so will do their best to help you with your little ones.

 Many long-distance airlines provide goody bags for kids, which are a nice touch and can provide some useful distractions.